-Participants who are unable to complete a VirtualSC PD course will need to complete the drop form by clicking on the link below.
-Please understand that all drops are final once you complete the course Drop Form.
-In addition to completing the form, participants are to notify their facilitator as soon as possible.
+Participants who are unable to complete a VirtualSC PD course will need to withdraw, using the Withdraw from Course option on the left menu in Genius.
+Please understand that all drops are final once you complete the request.
+In addition to completing the request, participants are to notify their facilitator as soon as possible.
 If a participant decides to drop a course, SCDE does not provide refunds for any fees that have been paid for the course.

-Participants taking a graduate credit course through The College of Charleston will need to complete additional documentation on top of the Drop Form.
+Participants taking a graduate credit course through The College of Charleston will need to complete additional documentation on top of the withdrawal request.

 II.
 Use of VirtualSC PD Resources

 Users agree to use VirtualSC PD resources in accordance with this policy and all applicable laws.
 Users agree that they will not use any VirtualSC PD resources to transmit or post the following content:

 - Content that does not clearly identify the author or defames or threatens others;

 - Bigoted statements concerning the race, color, religion, sex, national origin, age, disability, or sexual orientation of others;

 - Content that discusses illegal activities with the intent to commit them;